Artemmkin/infrastructure-as-code-tutorial/README.md

 [![license](https://img.shields.io/github/license/Artemmkin/infrastructure-as-code-tutorial.svg)](https://github.com/Artemmkin/infrastructure-as-code-tutorial/blob/master/LICENSE)
 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Learn%20about%20Infrastructure%20as%20Code%20https%3A%2F%2Fgithub.com%2FArtemmkin%2Finfrastructure-as-code-tutorial%20%20Tutorial%20created%20by%20@artemmkins%20covers%20%23Packer,%20%23Terraform,%20%23Ansible,%20%23Vagrant,%20%23Docker,%20and%20%23Kubernetes.%20%23DevOps)

-This tutorial is intended to show what the **Infrastructure as Code** (**IaC**) is, why we need it, and how it can help you manage your infrastructure more efficiently.
+(Intro by original author of this material) This tutorial is intended to show what the **Infrastructure as Code** (**IaC**) is, why we need it, and how it can help you manage your infrastructure more efficiently.

 It is practice-based, meaning I don't give much theory on what Infrastructure as Code is in the beginning of the tutorial, but instead let you feel it through the practice first.
 At the end of the tutorial, I summarize some of the key points about Infrastructure as Code based on what you learn through the labs.